 We hope to see you at one of the sessions!

 -Andrea Milligan and Kim Stevens

 Spring Institutional Professional Day

-NSCC's Spring Institutional Professional Day for faculty and staff will be held virtually on Friday, March 25th from 9:00am to 1:00pm.
+NSCC's Spring Institutional Professional day for faculty and staff will be held on Friday, March 25th!
 The theme for the day will be focused on diversity, equity, and inclusion and Universal Design for Learning.
 We are proud to welcome our keynote, Dr. Thomas Tobin, an internationally recognized scholar, researcher, author and speaker on technology-mediated education.
 The CTLI Advisory Council is developing the agenda for the breakout sessions.
 Possible topics include:

 Teaching practices that promote equity and create an inclusive classroom